-No major capital expansions are planned for BC Hydro within the Regional District, but the current capital projects to increase generation at various stations around the province will have a positive effect on hydro distribution within the RDBN.
-The BCTC is planning several capital projects, with a horizon of 2010/2011 and beyond, however none are within the study area.
+No major capital expansions are planned for BC Hydro within the Regional District, but the current capital projects to increase generation at stations around the province will have a positive effect on hydro distribution within the RDBN.
+The BCTC is planning several capital projects, with a horizon of 2010/2011 and beyond, however none are planned within the Electoral Area.
+Any improvements to public infrastructure made by Pacific Booker Minerals will likely be funded by the company.

-Establishing price quotations for industrial connections or the construction of hydro infrastructure in rural areas depends on a wide variety of factors including access, the type of industry, required loads, power consumption, and distance from connection points.
-It should be noted that since all new connections are unique, BC Hydro reviews all connections separately to determine the best method for connection, as well as the extent of any system reinforcements that might be needed.
+Establishing price quotations for industrial connections or the construction of hydro infrastructure in rural areas depends on a wide variety of factors including access, the type of industry, required loads, required facilities/infrastructure, power consumption, and distance from connection points.
 Industries can minimize costs for new connections by utilizing existing infrastructure or locating close to existing substations.
-In this case, customers are responsible for the design, construction, maintenance, and ownership of the transmission line from the customer to the point of interconnection with the transmission grid, as well as any associated costs based on BC Hydro policies.
-BC Hydro is responsible for the design, construction, maintenance, and ownership of the interconnection facilities as well as any reinforcements or upgrades to the system.
-The customer covers all associated costs, less the projected revenue of the service extension or any other allowances from BC Hydro.
+In this case, BC Hydro policies dictate that customers are responsible for the design, construction, maintenance, and ownership of the transmission line from the point of interconnection, as well as all associated costs.
+BC Hydro is responsible for the design, construction, maintenance, and ownership of the interconnection facilities as well as any reinforcements or upgrades to the system, with the customer covering the costs less the projected revenue of the service extension.

 There is also an opportunity for operational cost savings by purchasing hydro at the transmission level from BC Hydro or other hydro providers (35 kV or Higher).
 Industries wishing to do this can construct an on-site transformer to step down the hydro to a suitable level.
-In this case, the customer is responsible for the design, construction, maintenance, and ownership of the on-site substation (As noted above, also the transmission line connections to the system), as well as any associated costs.
-Existing infrastructure up to 138 kV in the Electoral Area could facilitate a range of industrial uses that require connections to the grid.
+In this case, the customer is responsible for the design, construction, maintenance, and ownership of the on-site substation (and as noted above, the transmission connections to the grid), as well as any associated costs.
+Existing infrastructure up to 500 kV in the Electoral Area could facilitate this option for a range of industrial uses.
+It should be noted that since all new connections are unique, BC Hydro reviews each new connection separately to determine the best method of connection, as well as the extent of any system reinforcements needed.